asogwa001/dubstack/README.md

 A live version is hosted at https://dubstack.tooling.com.ng/

+> **Note**: The first dubbing session may be slow as it downloads and caches assets.
+After initial load, a service worker caches all assets indefinitely, making subsequent sessions instant and fully offline-capable

 ## Features

 - **Fully Browser-Based**: No server required - all processing happens locally